 Failure to separate patients with infections from other vulnerable patients

-These are just some of the ways in which acts of medical negligence can lead to hospital-acquired infection claims being brought against hospitals or other medical facilities.
-If you or a loved one has suffered from a hospital-acquired infection, and you are wondering if you have a valid claim for medical negligence, get in touch with our medical negligence solicitors here.
+These are just some of the ways in which acts of medical negligence can lead to hospital-acquired infection claims and Hospital Infection Claims being brought against hospitals or other medical facilities.
+If you or a loved one has suffered from a hospital-acquired infection, and you are wondering if you have a valid Hospital Infection claim for medical negligence, get in touch with our medical negligence solicitors here.

-How much is my hospital-acquired infection claim for medical negligence compensation worth?
+How much is my hospital infection claim worth?

 Every medical negligence claim is unique.
 The amount of financial compensation that you could be entitled to will vary based on a number of things, including what your injuries are and how severe they are.